wlads/reefpoints/source/posts/2015-03-26-bringing-ember-to-the-desktop-part1.md

 ## Naming Conflicts

-Modules written with ES2015 syntax in your Ember app get transpiled into AMD for today's browsers.
+Modules written with ES2015 ([previously, ES6](https://esdiscuss.org/topic/javascript-2015#content-3))
+syntax in your Ember app get transpiled into
+AMD for today's browsers.
 This is problematic because AMD also specifies a `require` function for loading modules.
 In Ember CLI, this is implemented via [ember-cli/loader.js](https://github.com/ember-cli/loader.js).